IEntin/ClientServer/README.md

 ### Fast Lockless Linux Clent-Server on Named Pipes.

 Transport layer is named pipes (fifo, better performance and arguably stronger security than in case of sockets).\
-Due to predictable sequence of reads and writes, pipes could be and were made bidirectional.\
+Due to protocol and predictable sequence of reads and writes, it was possible to make pipes bidirectional.\
 This situation is unlike e.g. chat application or similar when unidirectional fifo is normally used.\
 After write we close write file descriptor and open read fd for the same end of the pipe, and so on.\
 This significantly simplified the setup - one fifo per client.
 See below fragments of configuration\